blakethomas12/Beav-Guesser/README.md

 # Beav-Guesser
 Our project is a take on the game Geoguesser adapted to the OSU campus.
 Our game will be a web-based application where users are shown a 360 image from around the Oregon State University Campus and asked to guess the location of the image taken.
 Our major developmental goals are, a user authentication system, user profile, leaderboard system, and integrated locational data.

+**How to build and run tests:**
+1. Within your terminal clone our GitHub Repository
+2. Cd into the "Backend Files" directory
+3. Use "npm install" to install node modules
+4. Use "npm start" to build the application on the local host

+**How to run the system:**
+To run this system, go to the website https://beavguesser-095f2d551c81.herokuapp.com/ .

 **Each team member’s role in the project:**

 Blake - Database